-Restriction Signs – These signs often refer to restricted areas or zones, restricted speeds for forklifts, or restricted weight amounts.
+- Restricted Area Signs: These signs often refer to restricted areas or zones, restricted speeds for forklifts, or restricted weight amounts.
 When a restricted sign is used there are often certain limits in place.

-Guide Signs – This type of signage is often used to guide employees and visitors within the work environment.
+- Directional Signs: This type of signage is often used to guide employees and visitors within the work environment.
 Guiding signage utilizes direction arrows for best visual awareness.

 Where Should Signs be Placed?